bigjloo/PrivacyPolicies/README.md

-# PrivacyPolicies
-### Professional Practice - Assessment 1 - IT and Law
+# Professional Practice - Assessment 1 - IT and Law
 ## 1. Privacy Checklist
 Select **five privacy principles** and provide **two actionable items** for each principle.